Things to do and places to visit in Hampi with kids…

 We visited Hampi at the end of May, and it was HOT.
 By 1pm the thermometer was hitting 40 degrees so we ventured out early morning and late afternoon, allowing for a siesta between 12 and 3:30 whilst we napped under the AC in our room.
 There are lots of stalls selling drinks and snacks to stock up before you head out and you can usually pick up water at some of the tourist sites, just don’t count on it.

 This is a working temple and majestically towers over the village of Hampi, always managing to photo-bomb your pictures.
-Entrance is INR2 per adult (kids free) and INR50 for camera.
+Entrance to Virupaksha Temple is INR2 per adult (kids free) and INR50 for camera.
 As with all temples, leave your shoes before the entrance for INR2 per pair but don’t worry about the burning floor on your bare feet as carpets are laid out to protect them.

 Strolling the ghats